 The gNB-CU initiates the procedure by sending UE CONTEXT SETUP REQUEST message to the gNB-DU.
 If the gNB-DU succeeds to establish the UE context, it replies to the gNB-CU with UE CONTEXT SETUP RESPONSE.

-If the PSCell ID IE and the SCell To Be Setup List IE is included in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall act as specified in TS 38.401 [4].

 If the DRX Cycle IE is contained in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall take this into account.

 If the SRB To Be Setup List IE is contained in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall act as specified in TS 38.401 [4].